astropy/astropy/docs/timeseries/lombscargle.rst

    angular frequencies, but rather frequencies of oscillation (i.e., number of cycles per unit time).

-The Lomb-Scargle Periodogram is designed to detect periodic signals in unevenly spaced observations.
+The Lomb-Scargle periodogram is designed to detect periodic signals in unevenly spaced observations.

 Example